pitr-ch/kvizer/README.md

 -   copy `support/koji/katello-config.template` to `support/koji/katello-config`
 -   copy your certificate for koji to `support/koji/`, e.g. `support/koji/pchalupa.pem`
 -   update path to this certificate in `support/koji/katello-config`
--   now you can build in koji with kvizer from its machines
+-   now you can build in koji with kvizer with virtual machines

 ### Creating base image